-In March 2008, we repurchased \$2.9 million face amount of a class of CBO bond for \$0.6 million.
+In March 2008, we repurchased \$2.9 million face amount of a class of Portfolio V's CBO bond for \$0.6 million.
 As a result, \$2.9 million face amount of CBO debt was extinguished.

-In first quarter 2008, we sold face amounts of approximately \$762.5 million of FNMA/FHLMC securities and \$525.2 million of non-FNMA/FHLMC securities.
+In the first quarter of 2008, we sold face amounts of approximately \$762.5 million of FNMA/FHLMC securities and \$525.2 million of non-FNMA/FHLMC securities.
 Concurrent with the sales, we terminated the related interest rate swap and interest rate cap agreements which were de-designated as hedges for accounting purposes at December 31, 2007.

-In first quarter 2008, we repaid \$924.0 million of repurchase agreements and repaid in full the debt associated with our first CBO in the amount of \$331.2 million.
+In the first quarter of 2008, we repaid \$924.0 million of repurchase agreements and repaid in full the debt associated with our first CBO in the amount of \$331.2 million.